 .
 His work has also appeared in several national and international media, such as the Huffington Post

 , Neue Zürcher Zeitung

 , via the publication of Op-Eds and interviews.

 Alberto is a regular speaker at international conferences and has also taught at Georgetown University Law Center

 , Harvard School of Public Health

 , Michigan State University

-, Amsterdam Free University, Bocconi University, Tsinghua Law School, Liège Law School, Duke Law School, the Academy of European Law (ERA), the European Institute of Public Admnistration (EIPA), EDHEC Business School, Lyon Jean Moulin III Law School, MGIMO Moscow University, Lyon Catholic University, Fribourg Law School, Scuola Superiore del Sant'Anna (Pisa), Collegio Ghislieri (Pavia), Collegio Europeo di Parma, Università del Piemonte Orientale, Pekin Law School and Macau Law School.
+, University of Tokyo, Amsterdam Free University, Bocconi University, Tsinghua Law School, Duke Law School, Chuo University, the Academy of European Law (ERA), Liège Law School, the European Institute of Public Admnistration (EIPA), EDHEC Business School, Lyon Jean Moulin III Law School, MGIMO and Moscow State University, Lyon Catholic University, Fribourg Law School, Scuola Superiore del Sant'Anna (Pisa), Collegio Ghislieri (Pavia), Collegio Europeo di Parma, Università del Piemonte Orientale, Pekin Law School and Macau Law School.